Table of Contents

 - If diarrhea happens or you are throwing up, call your doctor.
 You will need to drink more fluids to keep from losing too much fluid.

 - If you are 65 or older, use this drug with care.
 You could have more side effects.

 Not only diarrhea but also nausea or vomiting can happen.
 Excessive gas is not uncommon.
-Some people describe chest discomfort.
+Some people describe chest discomfort with this medication.
 This chest discomfort is not typically related to heart problems unless there is underlying heart disease.
 Metformin can also cause flushing and palpitations.

-5 to 6% of people report headaches.
-Up to 10% of people can report changes in the tasting food.
-1 to 10% of patients may have excessive sweating, abdominal pain or indigestion.
+5 to 6% of people report headaches as a side effect.
+Up to 10% of people can report changes in the tasting of food.
+1 to 10% of patients may have excessive sweating, abdominal pain, or indigestion.

 B12 levels can go down.
-Metformin can very rarely cause low blood sugars.
+Metformin can very rarely cause low blood sugars in people with diabetes.